Witness the Truth, Change the Future

 Sit with uncomfortable truths.

 Today and beyond, take an honest look at Canadian reality and reflect on Canada’s responsibility for the deaths and suffering of Indigenous children at residential institutions across the nation.
-It is important to hear these stories, no matter how difficult they may be.
-Step forward as a witness to the hard truths, and accept responsibility to learn and change.
+It is essential to hear these stories, regardless of how difficult they may be.
+Listen to the truths of survivors, their families, and communities, and accept responsibility to learn and change.

 Reconciliation is unique for everyone.